 - Innovators: Mizzou Esports was the 1st SEC school to commit to a varsity esports program on campus.
 (NACE Directory)

-- Three Game Rosters: Overwatch, Rocket League, League of Legends
+- Four Game Rosters: Overwatch, Rocket League, League of Legends, and Valorant

 - Scholarship Athletes: There are currently 21 student athletes receiving some form of scholarship to compete for the Mizzou Esports program.
-The total valuation of our scholarship packages in 2019-2020 is over $150,000.
+The total valuation of our scholarship packages in 2020-2021 is almost $100,000.

 - MSI Training Facility: Mizzou Esports practices and competes in the 5,000-square-foot MSI Training Facility, located in the southwest corner of campus in Center Hall.
 The facility will soon be home to a 2,200 square-foot LAN Center and studio.
 This LAN Center will provide any gamer on campus with a safe and comfortable place to play games, meet other students with similar interests, study in a unique environment, find hands-on learning opportunities within the Mizzou Esports program, and unwind in an area that few college campuses have ever seen.
 The studio will be used to produce high-quality collegiate esports content.
 This LAN Center is expected to completed in the 2021-2022 academic year.

 - Beyond Gaming: In addition to competition, Mizzou Esports will create academic partnerships and public gaming areas to benefit the Mizzou community and provide hands-on learning opportunities in one of the fastest growing fields.